17.00.130 DEPARTMENT TRAINING

 Commanders are responsible for making available physical and personnel resources as necessary for instruction and training.

 Employee Responsibility (CALEA 33.1.2)

-All employees are expected to actively participate in departmental training as necessary or required.
+All employees are expected to participate actively in departmental training as necessary or required.

 Employees returning from outside training courses will submit a Police Training Record form.

-Employees receiving departmental training may be asked to conduct similar training for the Department.
+Employees receiving training may be asked to conduct similar training for the Department.
 The employee will be informed in advance of class attendance if they will be expected to provide future training on the topic.

 When training is mandatory, exceptions to attendance may be allowed under the following circumstances:

-v Personnel with prior vacation approval
+v Prior vacation approval

 v Reasonable excuses, such as illness, personal emergency, police emergency, court appearances, and absences approved by a supervisor

 v Whenever possible, exceptions must be approved in advance of the scheduled training